jjsch-dev/PyArduinoFlash/README.md

 The bootloader begins the execution of the firmware after a period of time without receiving communication; nevertheless it is convenient to execute the function ``ab.leave_prg_mode()``.

-And to release the serial port you have to execute the function ``ab.close()``.
+Finally, to release the serial port, you have to execute the function ``ab.close()``.

 Support
 -------

-If you need assistance, you can ask for help on our mailing list:
+If you need assistance, contact me:

 * Email      : juanschiavoni@gmail.com